zxhd863943427/siyuan-plugin-flash-enhance/README.md

 If it is the first release, please create a pull request to the [Community Bazaar](https://github.com/siyuan-note/bazaar) repository and modify the plugins.json file in it.
-This file is the index of all community theme repositories, the format is:
+This file is the index of all community plugin repositories, the format is:

 ```json
 {